 Recovers formatted data

-Yes, TestDisk can recover formatted and missing partitions
+No, TestDisk cannot recover formatted partitions.
+It can only restore missing partitions

 2. PhotoRec (Windows, Mac & Linux)

-PhotoRec is free data recovery software that can retrieve deleted files, including videos, pictures, and documents from many types of devices such as CD-ROMs, hard disks, and digital cameras (Canon, Nikon, and others).
+PhotoRec is free data recovery software that can retrieve deleted files, including videos, pictures, and documents from many types of devices such as CD-ROMs, hard disks, and digital cameras like Canon, Nikon, and others (so long as they are connected as USB Mass Storage, not MTP).

 Pros: